The process begins in the sophomore year

-Next, each applicant is assigned a student adviser (a CISLA senior), who will help guide them through the application process and give feedback on their draft proposal.
+Next, each applicant is assigned a student advisor (a CISLA senior), who will help guide them through the application process and give feedback on their draft application.

-- A motivation letter of approximately one page (250 words) explaining why the applicant would like to be a CISLA scholar
+- A motivation letter of approximately 200 words explaining why the applicant would like to be a CISLA scholar

-- A list of four proposed supporting courses (see below)
+- A list and rationale of four proposed supporting courses (see below)

-Applicants are encouraged to consult with a faculty member and/or staff at the Roth Writing Center as they draft their proposal.
+Applicants are encouraged to consult with a faculty member, research librarian, and/or staff at the Roth Writing Center as they draft their application.

 Guidance on coursework

-In addition to these two courses, four other supporting courses are required to bring additional disciplinary perspectives to the student's Senior Integrative Project, as well as to the CISLA country, culture, and language of study.
+In addition to these four courses, students are advised to complete four other supporting courses to bring additional disciplinary perspectives to the student's Senior Integrative Project, as well as to the CISLA country, culture, and language of study.

 In keeping with CISLA's mission to produce scholars with broad knowledge of global issues, the supporting courses should be taken outside of the student's major (although they may be used to fulfill requirements for a minor or double major), and no more than one course may be at the 100-level or graded pass/nonpass marking.

-Acceptance into the CISLA program will be determined by a faculty committee that takes into consideration the applicant's GPA, two faculty recommendations, language proficiency level, motivation (as articulated in the motivation letter and interview), and the CISLA proposal.
+Acceptance into the CISLA program will be determined by a faculty committee that takes into consideration the applicant's GPA, two faculty recommendations, language proficiency level, motivation (as articulated in the motivation letter and interview), and the proposed integrative program of study.